-Yeah, and I think, you know, you're you're singing to the choir as it were.
-That's the right expression when you talk about holistic approach, because I think that's the approach that most osteopaths and chiropractors certainly wants to take and try to take.
-It isn't just about sort of addressing the one symptom and we would argue that too many GPS will just give you a pill for that problem.
-We might even argue that the poor physios who work in the NHS, they aren't allowed to take that holistic approach.
-And they end up giving you the standard set of exercises for that little problem.
+Yeah, and I think you're singing to the choir as it were, if that's the right expression, when you talk about holistic approach, because I think that's the approach that most osteopaths and chiropractors certainly want to take and try to take.
+It isn't just about addressing the one symptom and we would argue that too many GPs will just give you a pill for that problem.
+We might even argue that the poor old physios who work in the NHS, they aren't allowed to take that holistic approach and they end up giving you the standard set of exercises for that little problem.
 And none of it actually addresses the whole spectrum of what's going on in the patient.
-Tell us about your your journey through PCOS or with PCOS, PCOS.
+Tell us about your your journey through PCOS or with PCOS.

-Yeah, so as you'll see in the pictures, you know, with with my own journey with PCOS, and it really started when I was at university so I was actually doing my first degree it was at Oxford University and that was a period of intense pressure and stress in my life.
-I actually been okay when I was a teenager.
+Yeah, so as you'll see in the pictures, with my own journey with PCOS, it really started when I was at university, so I was actually doing my first degree, it was at Oxford University and that was a period of intense pressure and stress in my life.
+I actually had been okay when I was a teenager.
 I did suffer with heavy periods.
-I start to take the pill and for those reasons and to manage it, and I We'll take it back to back.
-So I didn't have regular bleeds and things.
+I started to take the pill for those reasons and to manage it, and I would take it back to back so I didn't have regular bleeds and things.